dovecot/documentation/source/configuration_manual/authentication/proxies.rst

   setting applies only to proxying via login processes, not to lmtp or doveadm processes.

-  .. versionchanged:: v2.3 Added support for milliseconds.
+  .. dovecotchanged:: 2.3.0 Added support for milliseconds.

 * ``proxy_nopipelining``: Don't pipeline IMAP commands.
 This is a workaround for broken IMAP servers that hang otherwise.